The-OpenROAD-Project/OpenSTA/README.md

 the GPL's requirements.

 OpenSTA is open source, meaning the sources are published and can be compiled locally.
-Derivatives works are supported as long as they adhere to the GPL license requirements.
+Derivative works are supported as long as they adhere to the GPL license requirements.
 However, OpenSTA is not supported by a public community of developers as many other open source projects are.
 The copyright and develpment are exclusive to Parallax Software.
 OpenSTA does not accept external code contributions.